TxnLab/use-wallet/README.md

 }
 ```

-To sign and send transactions, you can use the manager's `algodClient` instance and the `transactionSigner` provided by the active wallet.
+To sign and send transactions, you can use the library's `algodClient` instance and the `transactionSigner` provided by the active wallet.

 ```tsx
 import { useWallet } from '@txnlab/use-wallet-react'